G0dang/Simple-inspection-booking-system/README.md

 - 👋 Hi, I’m @G0dang
->My name is Aayush Gurung
+- My real name is Aayush Gurung
 - 👀 I’m interested in getting a job
-- 🌱 I’m currently on a project
+- 🌱 I’m currently on a project to develop a windows apllication.
-- 💞️
+- Using .NET C# for the project development.
 - 📫 How to reach me
   ``` gurung.aayush@gmail.com```